Dictionary » Positive Words » Overachieve – Meaning, Definition, Synonyms and Antonyms

 2. Is overachieving always a good thing?

 Not always.
-While it shows drive and success, overachieving can also lead to stress or burnout if not balanced properly.
+Overachieving often shows ambition and drive, but it can also lead to stress or burnout if the effort isn’t balanced with rest and realistic goals.

 3. Can anyone become an overachiever?

-Yes, with enough motivation, effort, and discipline, most people can overachieve in at least one area of their life.
+In many cases, yes.
+With motivation, consistent effort, and good habits, most people can overachieve in at least one area of their life.

 4. What causes someone to overachieve?

-It can stem from personal ambition, a desire to prove oneself, external pressure, or deep interest in a subject.
+It can come from personal ambition, a desire to prove oneself, strong interest in a subject, or external pressure from others.

 5. Is overachieving the same as being successful?

-Overachieving is a form of success that exceeds expectations, but success can also mean achieving realistic or moderate goals.
+Overachieving is one type of success because it exceeds expectations, but success can also mean reaching realistic, well-balanced goals.
+In other words, you can be successful without necessarily overachieving.

 6. Can overachieving be harmful?